United States Navy operations during World War I: Pacific Ocean

-American naval forces in the Pacific Theater of World War I were far removed from the conflict with Germany and the other Central Powers.
+U.S. naval forces in the Pacific Theater of World War I were far removed from the conflict with Germany and the other Central Powers.
 Although Imperial Germany possessed Pacific colonies at the beginning of the war, all of the isolated colonies had easily been conquered by the Allies by 1915.
 The only significant United States naval presence in the Pacific was a cruiser squadron under Admiral Austin M. Knight.

 There was only one engagement in the theater involving the United States, and it took place just one day after the United States declared war.
 In December 1914 the German auxiliary cruiser SMS Cormoran was commerce raiding in the South Pacific, when her commander put in for provisions on the then neutral island of Guam, a United States territory.
 Captain Adalbert Zuckschwerdt needed coal, but there was little to be had.
 As a result, the ship was stranded and her crew were interned for the next three years.
 When the war with Germany finally began on April 6, 1917, the old schooner USS Supply was ordered to demand the Cormoran surrender or be sunk.
 Captain Zuckschwerdt refused to hand over his ship, knowing it would be used against his country.
 Instead, he ordered his men to scuttle her.
 In an attempt to prevent this, the captain of the USS Supply ordered the United States Marines on board to open fire on German crew.
 Nine German sailors would be killed, either by the rifle fire or the explosion that sank the Cormoran.